Ernest C. Fiebelkorn: Post-war and Korea

 After returning to the United States, Fiebelkorn served in airfields in California, Arizona, Washington and Oregon, from February 1945 until he left active duty on February 9, 1947.

 He was recalled to active duty with the U.S. Air Force on December 2, 1947, and served with the 2nd Fighter Squadron of the 52nd Fighter Group at Mitchel Field, New York, from December 1947 to December 1948.
 Fiebelkorn was next assigned to the 82d Fighter Squadron at Hamilton Air Force Base, California, where he served from December 1948 to February 1949.

 Fiebelkorn joined the 4th Fighter Squadron of the 51st Fighter Group at Naha Air Base, Japan, in April 1949.
 Following the outbreak of the Korean War in June 1950, he began flying missions in the F-82 Twin Mustang.
 On July 6, 1950, Fiebelkorn was flying as part of a four-ship element sent to locate and strafe advancing enemy ground forces through heavy low overcast at the Suwon-Seoul area.
 After hours of searching with no results, he reported that he was going to descend lower in the mountainous terrain hoping to find an opening in the dense cloud cover.
 Fiebelkorn and his radar operator Captain John J. Higgins were listed MIA when they failed to return to base.

 In 1953, Fiebelkorn and Higgins' remains were found by UN troops on a mountainside approximately 40 miles north of Seoul.
 Fiebelkorn was buried with full military honors at Arlington National Cemetery.
-He was also posthumously awarded a third Disitinguished Flying Cross with Valor device.
+He was also posthumously awarded a third Distinguished Flying Cross with Valor device.
 Fiebelkorn was survived by his wife June and son Eric.